stedolan/counterexamples/src/anything-once.md

 In practice, this means that whenever the compiler chooses a type parameter it must record that choice and check compatibility with any other use of the parameter.
-Early versions of Generic Java[^java] and certain versions of Scala[^scala] failed to do this in all cases, leading to unsoundness.
+Early versions of Generic Java[^java] and certain versions of Scala[^scala] and Kotlin[^kotlin] failed to do this in all cases, leading to unsoundness.
 The problem in both languages was incorrectly allowing conversions between a type with one arbitrary parameter to a type with two arbitrary parameters, losing the constraint that the two parameters must be chosen the same way.

 ```java
 // Counterexample by Alan Jeffrey